Team

 Faith Taliaferro

-Faith is a research technician in the lab.
+Faith is a research technologist in the lab.
 Having decided that she was tired of constantly perfect weather and not having to own winter clothing back home in southern California (the better part of California), Faith attended the University of Pennsylvania where she earned her B.S.E. in mechanical engineering and applied mechanics.
 Before joining the lab, she worked in the lab of Lawrence (Skip) Brass at Penn, creating computational models in order to study how molecular transport within a hemostatic mass is affected by changes in mass microarchitecture.

 She is excited to dive into the world of inflammation and looks forward to studying more human-facing concepts as opposed to those found primarily in physics textbooks.
 Outside of lab, Faith enjoys taking public transit to new places, listening to podcasts, walking long distances for fun, and reading too much about skincare.